jamesgrecian/ANTSIE/README.md

 # ANTSIE <img src="logo_small.png" align="right" height="200" />

-This repo contains code for the analysis of Antarctic prey distributions as part of the ANTSIE project
+This repo contains code for the analysis of Southern Ocean mesopelagic distributions as part of the ANTSIE project

 For more details of the project see:
 <https://antsie.webspace.durham.ac.uk>